The following power/energy courses are offered during Fall 2023:

-- EECS 463 – Power System Design and Operation (Hiskens)
+- EECS 463: Power System Design and Operation (Mathieu)

-The following courses were offered during Winter 2021:
+The following power/energy courses are expected to be offered during Winter 2024:

 Power Electronics – EECS 418